cram2/pycram/examples/language.md

 Since executing designators in parallel can get chaotic especially with complex actions like PickUp or Transport.
 For this reason not all action designators can be used in parallel and try all expressions.
-The list of action designator that cannot be used in language expressions can be seen in {attr}`~pycram.language.Language.parallel_blocklist`.
+The list of action designator that cannot be used in language expressions can be seen in {attr}`~pycram.language.ParallelPlan.parallel_blocklist`.

 Designators that cannot be used in parallel and try all: